CORRIDA

 – All complaints must be submitted in writing, signed and delivered before the closing ceremony, with irregularities demonstrated by video footage, photographs or witnesses.

-4.9 Interpretation of the Regulation
+4.10 Interpretation of the Regulation

 – Participants registered in the Terra de Gigantes agree to participate voluntarily and under their own responsibility in the competition.
-Therefore, they exempt, waive, agree not to claim or demand from the organization, collaborators, authorities, sponsors and other participants of any liability towards them and their heirs, in anything that exceeds the coverage of their responsibilities, that of their collaborators and participants.
+Therefore, they exempt, waive, agree not to claim or demand from the Organization, collaborators, authorities, sponsors and other participants of any liability towards them and their heirs, in anything that exceeds the coverage of their responsibilities, that of their collaborators and participants.

 – All doubts regarding the interpretation of the Regulations and other cases related to the event will be analyzed and decided by the Event Organization.

-– The organization, in cases of bad weather and/or for safety reasons, reserves the right to interrupt, change times, suspend or cancel the test on the scheduled date and location.
+– The Organization, in cases of bad weather and/or for safety reasons, reserves the right to interrupt, change times, suspend or cancel the test on the scheduled date and location.
 In these cases, there will be no refund to competitors of funds already paid or to sponsors.

 – Cases omitted from this regulation will be resolved by the organizing committee, whose decisions will not be appealed.